SteeltoeOSS/Samples/MusicStore/README.md

 * Spring Cloud Config Server Client for centralized application configuration
 * Spring Cloud Eureka Server Client for service discovery
 * Steeltoe Connectors for connecting to MySql using EF6 OR Postgres using EFCore
 * Optionally using Steeltoe Redis Connector to connect to a Redis cache for Session storage.
-Note: This is required when pushing to CloudFoundry if you want to scale the MusicStoreUI component to multiple instances (e.g. cf scale musicui -i 2+)
+Note: This is required if you want to scale the MusicStoreUI component to multiple instances.

 Note: The MySql and Redis connectors only support .NET 451+ and as such when using them you must target a windows runtime (e.g. win7-x64).

+The Postgres connector supports both .NET 451+ and .NET Core.

+If you plan on running any of the MusicStore components on MacOS or Linux, then you must use Postgres.

-The Postgres connector supports both .NET 451+ and .NET Core and therefore must be used when targeting MacOS or Linux.
-The application components are built to use MySql when running locally on Windows and to use Postgres when running locally on MacOS/Linux.
+By default, the application components are compiled to use MySql when targeting Windows and to use Postgres when targeting on MacOS/Linux.

-Also, the default is to NOT use Redis cache for Session storage.
+The default is to NOT use a Redis cache for Session storage; instead it uses a memory cache.

 # Getting Started